kojix2/ruby-htslib/README.md

 ### High level API

-A high-level API based on [hts-python](https://github.com/quinlan-lab/hts-python) or [hts-nim](https://github.com/brentp/hts-nim) is under development.
+A high-level API is under development.
 We will change and improve the API to make it better.

 ```ruby
 require 'htslib'